Topological adiabatic dynamics in classical mass-spring chains with clamps: Multiple-valued adiabatic invariants

 where $S_{ab}(C)=\delta_{a,s(C;b)}$ is $(a,b)$-th element of permutation matrix $S(C)$, which describes holonomy in action.

 The action permutation $S(C)$ is determined by a topological nature of the adiabatic cycle $C$ because the permutation matrix $S(C)$ is discrete-valued.
 As for the systems of small oscillation (Eq.~\eqref{eq:defH}), we may determine $S(C)$ from the adiabatic evolution of the normal mode vector $\bvec{\xi}_a$, which is a normalized eigenvector of the matrix $K$.
 The adiabatic evolution along $C$ transports $\bvec{\xi}_a$ to $\bvec{\xi}_{s(C;a)}$ up to a phase factor, which implies $S_{ab}(C) = \left|\bvec{\xi}_{a}\cdot\bvec{\xi}_{s(C;b)}\right|$.
 Hence the problem of determining $S(C)$ can be cast into the adiabatic response of a quantum system whose Hamiltonian is a symmetric matrix $K$.
-The adiabatic cycle $C$ transports a stationary state of the quantum system into itself or another stationary state, which is called exotic quantum holonomy\cite{Cheon-PLA-248-285,*Tanaka-PRL-98-160407}.
-It is known that an energy level crossing, which amounts to a crossing of normal mode frequency as for the harmonic chain, is a key to inducing exotic quantum holonomy in Hamiltonian systems~\cite{Cheon-PLA-374-144,*Zhou-PRB-94-075443,*Spurrier-PRA-97-043603}.
+The adiabatic cycle $C$ transports a stationary state of the quantum system into itself or another stationary state, which is called exotic quantum holonomy\cite{Cheon-PLA-248-285,Tanaka-PRL-98-160407}.
+It is known that an energy level crossing, which amounts to a crossing of normal mode frequency as for the harmonic chain, is a key to inducing exotic quantum holonomy in Hamiltonian systems~\cite{Cheon-PLA-374-144,Zhou-PRB-94-075443,Spurrier-PRA-97-043603}.

-We add remarks on using infinitely strong clamps, which is the key to realizing the path-dependent adiabatic evolution and mode pumping.
-The changes in normal mode frequencies can be understood from the theory of classical oscillations with variable rigidity~\cite{ArnoldOscillation}.
+We add remarks on using infinitely strong clamps, which is the key to realizing path-dependent adiabatic evolution and mode pumping.
 The mass-spring chain is divided into fragments at the limit of infinitely strong clamps.
 Because von Neumann and Wigner's non-crossing theorem is inapplicable~\cite{Cheon-ActaPolytechnica-53-410,Harshman-PRA-95-053616}, the normal mode spectrum may exhibit degeneracies.
 Also, an infinitely strong clamp induces a divergent normal mode whose eigenvector localizes at the clamped particle.
 Examples are $\omega_3$ and $\omega_4$ in FIG~\ref{fig:ms_close}.
 The divergent modes need to be excluded from the sum in Eq.~\eqref{eq:permAction} since the adiabatic evolution that involves the divergent modes is not well-defined.